data-apis/array-api/spec/draft/API_specification/data_types.rst

 arrays, and used in various casting and introspection functions (e.g., ``isdtype(x.dtype, 'integral')``).

-``dtype`` keywords in functions specify the dtype of arrays returned from functions or methods. ``dtype`` keywords are not required to affect the data type used for intermediate calculations or results (e.g., implementors are free to use a higher-precision dtype when accumulating values for reductions, as long as the returned array has the specified dtype).
+``dtype`` keywords in functions specify the data type of arrays returned from functions or methods. ``dtype`` keywords are not required to affect the data type used for intermediate calculations or results (e.g., implementors are free to use a higher-precision data type when accumulating values for reductions, as long as the returned array has the specified data type).

 .. note::
    Implementations may provide other ways to specify data types (e.g., ``zeros((2, 3), dtype='f4')``) which are not described in this specification; however, in order to ensure portability, array library consumers are recommended to use data type objects as provided by specification conforming array libraries.

-When arrays with different dtypes or different dtype objects are used together, what happens is described in :ref:`type-promotion`.
+See :ref:`type-promotion` for specification guidance describing the rules governing the interaction of two or more data types or data type objects.

 .. _data-type-defaults: